fbalensiefer/Python_SimulationStudy/README.md

 As result, Nguyen 2019 finds that distance still matters.
 Bank branch closings lead to a persistence decline for loans to local small business.
 While the effect for private lending (mortgages) is temporary.
 Additionally, I create a simulated dataset to show the robustness of the identification strategy.
 The paper, data and stata-code is available <a href="https://www.aeaweb.org/articles?id=10.1257/app.20170543">here</a>
-## Causal Tree
+## Causal graphs
-Causal trees break down complex relationships into simple, transparent and easy to interpret graphs.
-I create a causal tree to show this relationship in the paper’s framework.
+Causal graphs break down complex relationships into simple, transparent and easy to interpret graphs.
+I create a causal graph to show this relationship in the paper’s framework.
 Especially, to illustrate the authors identification strategy and to discuss potential identification issues.
 ## Simulation Study
 To further emphasize the identification strategy, I create a simulated dataset.
 This simulated data I later use to check the framework for causal identification of the local average treatment effect (LATE).
 ## References